This article is part of a larger series on Payroll Services.

 - More than 120 employees: Custom pricing

-Moreover, unlike the Basic Service’s pricing scheme, your base monthly fee remains the same even with headcount changes.
-You only have to pay $12 plus $2 per employee, per month.
+Unlike the Basic Service’s pricing scheme, wherein you’re only charged per-employee fees, the Managed Service option has a base monthly fee and a per-employee rate that remains the same even with headcount changes.
+It costs $12 plus $2 per employee, per month, but if there are instances in which you don’t have paychecks to process for the month, Paycheck Manager will only bill you its base monthly fee.
 Note, though, that new clients will be charged a one-time setup fee of $10.
-In addition, if there are instances in which you don’t have paychecks to process for the month, then you only have to pay the $12 base fee.

 Paycheck Manager Features